JAlcocerT/JAlcocerT/content/blog/book-ba-solution.md

 summary: 'What you need to know about Solutions evaluations and recommenadtions from the BA view.'
 url: 'solutions-data-analytics'
 ---

 ## Proposing Solutions: From Concept to Value Realization

 This guide focuses on the business analysis activities involved in evaluating solutions, identifying limitations, and recommending actions to maximize value.

-It covers the process from initial prototypes to fully operational releases.
+The process **from initial prototypes to fully operational releases**.

 ### Solution Evaluation: Unlocking Value Creation

 Solution evaluation is the ongoing process of assessing a solution's performance and the value it delivers.

-Business analysts play a key role in identifying and addressing any obstacles that hinder value realization.
+Business analysts play a key role in **identifying and addressing any obstacles** that hinder value realization.

 This evaluation can be applied to:

 * **Prototypes/Proofs of Concept (PoCs):** Limited but functional versions demonstrating value.
 * **Pilot/Beta Releases:** Limited implementations used to identify issues and assess value before full release.